KxSystems/prometheus-kdb-exporter/README.md

 ## Quick Start

 Run kdb+ with the supplied q script.
-For example, the following will expose metrics on port 8080 which can be monitored by Prometheus
+This script will expose metrics on port 8080 which can be monitored by Prometheus

 ```
 q exporter.q -p 8080